rontarrant/gtkDcoding/docs/_posts/2019-03-01-0014-reacting-to-mouse-events.md

 ## A New Import

-Yeah, I’m not talking about this year’s Volvo or Toyota, but an import statement… this, to be exact:
+Yeah, I’m not talking about this year’s Volvo or Toyota, but an import statement... this, to be exact:

 ```d
 import gdk.Event;